vikasgargudacity/capstone_final/README.md

 make install-eksctl
 ```

-- Run the lint command to run the lint for the Dockerfile and index.html
+- Run the lint command to run the lint for the Dockerfile and index.html.
+Error has been introduced for the first run in the HTML Tag to showcase unsuccessful LINT and the Successful Lint
 ```bash
 make lint
 ```